$67 Find Cheap Flights from Chicago O'Hare Airport to Florida - Compare and Save

 The average price of all round-trip flights from Chicago O'Hare Intl Airport to Florida clicked on KAYAK for each day over the last 12 months.

-When flying from Chicago O'Hare Airport to Florida, you should consider leaving on a Tuesday and avoid Mondays if you are looking for the best rates.
+When flying from Chicago O'Hare Airport to Florida, you should consider leaving on a Tuesday and avoid Sundays if you are looking for the best rates.
 For your return to Chicago O'Hare Airport, you’ll find the best rates on Fridays and the most expensive ones on Mondays.

 How far in advance should I book a flight from Chicago O'Hare Intl Airport to Florida?